 Support staff can then focus on dealing with more complex customer queries - something that Matin stresses was a big part of the decision to adopt Banki in the first place.
 “This is not about replacing people, this is about reshaping the organization and employees from doing repetitive tasks into more meaningful work day-to-day.”

 So, what does the future hold for Banki?
-Matin says that the roadmap for SR-Bank’s virtual banking assistant is long and that he wants to see Banki “move away from being seen as just a content bot, into having it serve more utilitarian functions.”
+Matin says that the roadmap for SR-Bank’s virtual banking agent is long and that he wants to see Banki “move away from being seen as just a content bot, into having it serve more utilitarian functions.”
 There are plans in place for Banki to be licensed as an authorized financial advisor by 2019 - something that has the potential to be truly game-changing - allowing it to handle bigger-picture concerns such as assisting customers with retirement plans and mortgages.

 The advanced level of conversational AI required to achieve this goal is non-trivial and wouldn’t be possible without boost.ai’s underlying software and support.
-Henry Vaage Iversen, the company’s Co-Founder and Chief Commercial Officer adds, “We continue to work closely with SpareBank 1 SR-Bank to help them achieve their vision of a virtual assistant that can take their customer interactions to the next level.”
+Henry Vaage Iversen, the company’s Co-Founder and Chief Commercial Officer adds, “We continue to work closely with SpareBank 1 SR-Bank to help them achieve their vision of a virtual agent that can take their customer interactions to the next level.”

 Bolstering brand loyalty

 SR-Bank was one of the first financial institutions in Europe to integrate core banking services with artificial intelligence, helping to put it on the map as a leader in intelligent virtual banking.
-With help from boost.ai, it hit another significant milestone in 2017, introducing a proactive version of Banki that allows customers to complete banking-specific transactions directly via the virtual assistant, something the bank says did a lot to bolster brand loyalty among its tech-savvy customers.
+With help from boost.ai, it hit another significant milestone in 2017, introducing a proactive version of Banki that allows customers to complete banking-specific transactions directly via the virtual agent, something the bank says did a lot to bolster brand loyalty among its tech-savvy customers.

 In a further attempt to place conversational AI at the center of its digital customer service strategy, in October 2018, SR-Bank underwent a test phase utilizing Banki as its only first-line support.
 Part of this test required making human chat available on the bank’s open website - previously customers were required to login to speak to a human agent - so that if Banki was unable to assist with a query, it could hand-off to second-line human support.

 The test revealed that only 22-percent of conversations with Banki were sent to a human advisor, meaning that approximately four out of five customers had their queries resolved by the VA .
-“This shows that Banki is capable of handling most of the general questions visitors to our site have,” Matin explains, adding “A lot of people speak about virtual assistants and about having technology in-house, but surprisingly few actually mention how you realise your return on investment.
+“This shows that Banki is capable of handling most of the general questions visitors to our site have,” Matin explains, adding “A lot of people speak about virtual agents and about having technology in-house, but surprisingly few actually mention how you realise your return on investment.
 This is a concrete example of how technology allows us to shift the needle and become more effective for our customers.”

 The human element of AI

 “I think the necessary skills for a good AI Trainer are to be patient, thorough and to be able to predict what customers might ask for,” says Monica Sandve, an AI Trainer at SR-Bank responsible for training Banki.
-While different to traditional customer service roles, she adds that there is still a need for “humans to work with the virtual assistant because it can’t do it alone, you need to train it to reach its full potential.”
+While different to traditional customer service roles, she adds that there is still a need for “humans to work with the virtual agent because it can’t do it alone, you need to train it to reach its full potential.”

 This is a sentiment clearly echoed by Matin when speaking about competency changes within his organization.
 “Many of our customer support staff have a unique skill set because they understand the semantics of how people actually ask questions,” he adds, “If you couple that with the relatively high complexity of products you have in a bank then you have the perfect fit for an AI Trainer.”